Title: Section 360.3 - Hospital emergency Surge and Flex Response Plans

 (a) Every general hospital (hereinafter, “hospital”) shall adopt a detailed emergency Surge and Flex Response Plan (hereinafter, “plan”) that, at a minimum, includes the following elements:

 (1) Bed surge plan.
-The plan shall explain how the hospital will increase the number of current staffed acute care operational beds to a number set by the Commissioner, which shall be up to a 50% increase of such beds within seven days from the date of the declaration of the state disaster emergency, and up to a 100% increase within 30 days.
+The plan shall explain how the hospital will increase the number of current staffed acute care operational beds to a number set by the Commissioner, which shall be up to a 50% increase of such beds within seven days from the date of the declaration of the state disaster emergency.
 For the purposes of this Part, an “acute care operational bed” means a bed that is staffed and equipped with appropriate infrastructure such that it can be used to deliver health care services to a patient.
 The Commissioner may further define the type of acute care operational beds for a given state disaster emergency, which may include isolation beds, intensive care (ICU) beds, pediatric and/or acute care beds.
+The plan shall contain scenarios for increases of current staffed acute care operational beds in phased increments, detailing the associated considerations for PPE, staffing, and other supplies and equipment, including whether the hospital can meet those requirements using internal resources and capabilities, as well as intra-system load balancing and postponement of some or all non-essential elective procedures.
+These plans shall inform the Commissioner’s directives, which shall be incremental and geographically tailored at the Statewide, regional, or community level, as dictated by infection rate data.

 (2) PPE surge plan.
-The plan shall explain how the hospital will increase its supply of personal protective equipment (PPE) appropriate for use in a pandemic to achieve continuous maintenance of its required 90-day supply of PPE within 30 days, based on a usage rate determined by the Commissioner, pursuant to section 405.11(g) of this Title.
+The plan shall explain how the hospital will increase its supply of personal protective equipment (PPE) appropriate for use in a pandemic to achieve continuous maintenance of its required 60-day supply of PPE, pursuant to section 405.11(g) of this Title.
 The plan shall list the contracted entities or other supply chain agreements executed by the hospital.
 Such plan shall further include, as appropriate, how the hospital will repurpose existing equipment, replenish the inventory from other areas of the health system, and establish cooperative agreements to obtain PPE to accommodate supply chain interruptions.
+A PPE surge plan may provide for hospital utilization of some, but not all, of the stockpile reserves during a State disaster emergency, provided that within 30 days of the end of the State disaster emergency, the stockpile reserve is fully restored.

 (3) Mass casualty plan.
 The plan shall explain how the hospital will receive and treat mass casualty victims, in the event of a secondary disaster arising from the interruption of normal services resulting from an epidemic, earthquake, flood, bomb threat, chemical spills, strike, interruption of utility services, nuclear accidents and similar occurrences, while addressing the continued need for surge capacity for the underlying state disaster emergency declaration.